 - Graduate fellows are expected to participate in bi-weekly discussion groups.
 At each meeting, a student will present a dissertation chapter, article, or current research project and receive feedback from the other fellows.

 - Graduate fellows are expected to contribute to the Institute's intellectual community through a number of means.
-Students can publish public-friendly articles through the Europe in the World Blog, invite a speaker, or teach in the EURO curriculum.
-Students should determine their contributions to the Institute within the first 4-6 weeks of the year-long fellowship.
+Students can publish public-friendly articles through the Europe in the World blog, invite a speaker, or teach in the EURO curriculum.
+Students should determine their contributions to the Institute within the first four-six weeks of the year-long fellowship.

 - Graduate fellows are required to attend ten Institute events over the course of the academic year.

 - Graduate fellows must be in residence on the main Notre Dame campus for the entire academic year.

 Questions?
 Please contact Gundi Müller, senior liaison for research and curricular affairs and associate professor of classics.